rwcitek/Docker.dsub/README.md

 Options:
-- -d : starts the dsub instance in a detached ( or service or daemon ) mode
+- --detach  : starts the dsub instance in a detached ( or service or daemon ) mode
-- -e : passes the dsub_tmp variable into the instance, accessable as TMPDIR
+- --volume  : mounts both the docker.sock and the host /tmp folder.
-- -w : ensures the tempoary folder is created within the instance
+- --workdir : ensures the tempoary folder is created within the instance
-- -v : mounts both the docker.sock and the host /tmp folder.
+- --env     : passes the dsub_tmp variable into the instance, accessable as TMPDIR

 ```bash
 # Optional -- pull down the image